upper/upper.io/upper-docusaurus/docs/postgresql/index.md

 }
 ```

-### Auto-incremental keys (serial)
+### Auto-incremental Keys (Serial)

-If you want to use auto-increment (or serial) keys with PostgreSQL database,
+If you want tables to generate a unique number automatically whenever a new
-you must define the column type as `SERIAL`, like this:
+record is inserted, you can use auto-incremental keys.
+In this case, the column
+must be defined as `SERIAL`.

+> In order for the ID to be returned by `db.Collection.Insert()`, the `SERIAL`
+> column must be set as `PRIMARY KEY` too.

 ```sql
 CREATE TABLE foo(